syntasso/instruqt-kubecon/08-view-your-website/assignment.md

 Since you still haven't handled an update scenario, you can test this code by actually first deleting the existing deployment and then running your controller.

-You may have a preexisting deployment in your cluster which your operator does not yet know how to react to.
-For now to make sure the operator can run successfull, you can run use this command in your `K8s Shell` tab to delete any existing deployments:
+You may have a pre-existing deployment in your cluster which your operator does not yet know how to react to.
+For now to make sure the operator can run successful, you can run use this command in your `K8s Shell` tab to delete any existing deployments:

 ```
 kubectl delete deployment --selector=type=Website